Deportivo de La Coruña: Honours

-Deportivo de La Coruña B
+Reserve team

 Real Club Deportivo Fabril is the reserve team of Deportivo de La Coruña.
-Founded in 1914 as Fabril Sociedad Deportiva, it plays in Tercera División RFEF – Group 1, the fifth tier of Spanish football.
+Founded in 1914 as Fabril Sociedad Deportiva, it plays in Segunda Federación, the fourth tier of Spanish football.
 Its stadium is called Cidade Deportiva de Abegondo, with a capacity of 1,000 seats.

-In 1993 the team was officially renamed Deportivo B, although most locals still called it "Fabril".
-In 2017 it was renamed back to Real Club Deportivo Fabril.
+In 1993, the team was officially renamed Deportivo B, although most locals still called it "Fabril".
+In 2017, it was renamed back to Real Club Deportivo Fabril.